-- F1.
-In a square with side length equal to 1, what is the length of the diagonal? - F2.
+- F3.
+In a square with side length equal to 1, what is the length of the diagonal? - F4.
 Find a proof of the fact that $\sqrt{2}$ is an irrational number.
 You can look at books or go online.
+Explain the proof to someone else without looking at your notes to see if you fully understand it.

+4.5 Connections

-Explain the proof to someone else without looking at your notes to see if you fully understand it. - F3.
-Read "The Ashtray: Hippasus of Metapontum (Part 3)" by ERROL MORRIS published in the New York Times Opinionator.
-What do we actually know about Hippasus? - F4.
-Understand how to draw graphs of waves with different frequencies, see Figure 4.7.
+- F5.
+Read "The Ashtray: Hippasus of Metapontum (Part 3)" by Errol Morris published in the New York Times Opinionator.
+What do we actually know about Hippasus? - F6.
+Figure 4.7 shows graphs of waves with different frequencies.
 How does this relate to waves of air in the straws?

-FIGURE 4.7.
-Graphs of waves with different frequencies.
+Figure 4.7: Graphs of waves with different frequencies.

+F7.
 Check out Ruben's Tube videos on youtube.com.
 How does this connect to graphs of sound waves?
 See Figure 4.8.